bianca9901/zen-zone/README.md

 ## Design

 * The website has a simplistic modern feel with the main colors black and white.
-* A few elements are green and those are the button in the contact-us form. and also the social media icons and the menu options, but those are only green while hovering.
+* A few elements are green and those are the button in the contact-us form, and also the social media icons and the menu options, but those are only green while hovering.

 ![Color Black](documentation/color-black.png)
 ![Color White](documentation/color-white.png)